 RAI Film Festival 2013

-Quick link to the screening programme
+Quick link to the Edinburgh screening programme and the prize winners

-We are delighted to be joining forces this year with the Center for Visual Anthropology at the University of Southern California in order that the rich selection of films being shown in Edinburgh can also be seen in a few months time in Los Angeles.
+We were delighted to be joining forces this year with the Center for Visual Anthropology at the University of Southern California in order that the rich selection of films being shown in Edinburgh can also be seen in a few months time in Los Angeles.
 The USC Center has been one of the world's most influential departments for teaching and developing anthropological film and this association with the RAI, National Museums Scotland and STAR put the RAI International Festival of Ethnographic Film on a truly global footing.

 Former Festivals